COACHLANCER

 • Take responsibility for all technical failures and find solutions to them (which can be technical or organizational).

-Many times the life of a CTO is exactly like The Life of an Engineer but should only be routine to the bad ones.
+Many times the life of a CTO is exactly like the life of an engineer but should only be routine to the bad ones.
 I believe (or hope) that the good ones can foresee most of the technical troubles that may happen and take care of the root causes in advance.

 No point doing CTO-as-a-Service if your life is like this engineer’s life.
 (I myself, of course, am just half-engineer, by the way… and half-scientist… and half-professor… wait how many halves have I got?
 Well, my point exactly.)